 Upload your resume to Robert Half for help finding your next great job.

-This is the most common type of resume format and is preferred by three out of four hiring managers, according to an Accountemps survey.
-A chronological resume leads with work history, which should list current and previous jobs in reverse chronological order.
-A short list of duties and responsibilities follows each job, and you may choose to highlight any accolades or special recognitions.
+This is the most common type of resume format and is generally preferred by most hiring managers.
+A chronological resume leads with your work history, which should list your current and previous positions in reverse chronological order.
+A short list of responsibilities and achievements follows each role, and you may choose to highlight any accolades or special recognitions.
 The education and skills sections follow work history.

 When to use it: Employers in traditional industries, such as finance and accounting, are accustomed to seeing chronological resumes.
 This resume type is particularly effective if you have a solid work history in your field.

-Potential issues: The chronological resume highlights employment gaps, which are a red flag to employers.
+Potential issues: The chronological resume highlights employment gaps, which can be a red flag to employers.
 One solution may be to offer an explanation in your cover letter, or to describe the volunteer work or continuing education courses you engaged in during those gaps.

 When to use it: This format is best suited for workers with extensive freelance or contract experience rather than full-time positions.
 It also works well for those who are changing career paths, and it allows you to highlight transferable skills rather than your lack of industry-specific experience.

 Potential issues: Hiring managers are often wary of functional resume formats, particularly if your only reason for using it is to hide an employment gap.
 In this case, you may be better off using a hybrid resume format.

 This resume format is a combination of chronological and functional.
 The first section highlights skills and qualifications you possess that are most relevant to the position you’re seeking.
 A work history section in reverse chronological order follows, giving hiring managers an overview of your experience and demonstrating transparency regarding length of tenure and employment gaps.